martinemde/mdphlex/README.md

 MDPhlex is a Phlex component for rendering Markdown.
 No... not rendering markdown into HTML, rendering plain Markdown, programmatically.

-MDPhlex is perfect for dynamically creating context for LLMs, generating an llms.txt file from real content, or gemerating markdown output from componentized pieces..
+MDPhlex is perfect for dynamically creating context for LLMs, generating an llms.txt file from real content, or composing markdown out of componentized pieces.

-*But markdown is just text!?* Yes, but have you ever tried to render clean markdown with a lot of conditional logic?
-MDPhlex tames thr mess with a simple and familiar API.

 ## Installation